Inspectors OK 1st Ukraine grain ship but no sign yet of more - KESQ

 The mayor of Mykolaiv, Oleksandr Sienkevych, told The Associated Press that 131 civilians, including a child, have died so far in the city from Russian rocket and artillery shelling and another 590 others were seriously injured, including seven children.

 In eastern Ukraine, Russian shelling killed at least four civilians in Donetsk province in 24 hours, Ukraine’s presidential office said Wednesday.
-Amid the relentless onslaught there by Moscow’s forces, Ukrainian President Volodymyr Zelenskyy issued an order to all those remaining in the embattled province to evacuate as soon as possible.
-Officials said due to Russian attacks, people in areas still held by the government are unlikely to have heat, electricity or running water this winter.
+Amid the relentless onslaught by Moscow’s forces, Zelenskyy issued an order to all those remaining in the embattled province to evacuate as soon as possible.

-Russia’s war against Ukraine has also disrupted energy supplies in western Europe, with Moscow drastically cutting how much it sends amid fears that it could stop sending any at all.
-All across Europe, nations are rushing to cut energy use this summer so they can fill up gas storage tanks for the cold winter ahead.

 Follow AP’s coverage of the Russia-Ukraine war at https://apnews.com/hub/russia-ukraine